 When is your annual declaration due?

-Your annual declaration will be due on the anniversary of your registration renewal date.
-You need to complete your annual declaration with us each year, other than in the year you need to renew your registration.
+Your annual declaration is due before the anniversary of your registration expiry date.
+It is due each year except in the year you renew your registration.
 To check your registration expiry date, visit the TPB Register.